Mathématique: Chapter 26

 CL: Nicholas Rush.

-DT: We have got to get this guy.
+DT: We have got to lock this guy down.

 DJ: I talked to him last week.
 He said no.

 CL: We discovered something else in our research.
-It seems apparent that the presence of all three genes is not sufficient to begin the transformation of the mind that was noted in Anubis’ clone, in Dr. Jackson as he ascended, and in Dr. McKay following his exposure to the Ancient modification console discovered on Atlantis.
+The presence of all three genes isn’t enough to begin the cognitive transformation noted in Anubis’s clone, in Dr. Jackson as he ascended, and in Dr. McKay following his exposure to the Ancient modification console discovered on Atlantis.
 Something more is needed.

-JO: It’s going to be some creepy device, isn’t it?
-Why is it always the creepy device.
+JO: It’s gonna be some creepy device, isn’t it?
+Why is it always a creepy device?

-JO: So, where can we get some of this organic compound?
+JO: Where can we get some of this organic compound?

-DJ: Did anyone else notice that that clone of Anubis had slightly psychopathic tendencies and nearly destroyed the SGC?
+DJ: Did anyone else notice that the clone of Anubis nearly destroyed the SGC?

 Young stopped reading.
-His eyes flicked to the kitchen, where he could hear the sound of Rush pulling dishes out of cupboard.
-He rubbed his hand across his mouth and continued reading.
+His eyes flicked to the kitchen, where he heard Rush pulling dishes out of a cupboard.
+He rubbed his jaw, looked down, and continued.

-DT: Likely that’s a side effect of the fact that it was a clone of Anubis, Jackson.
+DT: Yeah.
+It was a clone of Anubis.
 Not exactly a Goa’uld known for his civilized discourse or rational worldview.

-DT: When the Ancients activated these genes they ascended; they didn’t go nuts, Jackson.
+DT: Give it a rest.
+When the Ancients activated these genes they ascended; they didn’t go nuts, Jackson.
 Calm down.

-HL: You’re free to step down from this committee at any time.
+HL: You’re free to step away from this committee at any time.

 DJ: I don’t think so.